 In the event that first aid is needed, it is important to contact a member of the College staff immediately.
-The College has a dedicated Paramedic and other staff members who are qualified to provide first aid assistance.
-Additionally, the College has an onsite clinic available to address any medical needs that may arise.
+The College has an onsite clinic with nurse and staff members who are qualified to provide first aid assistance and any medical needs that may arise.